Four Reasons to Stand Ground Against Disrespect

 (3) To Make the Offender Accountable

-No one can truly demand respect from another, but exposure to the teaching and the practice makes an individual accountable for the personal choice to be or not be respectful.
+No one can truly demand respect from another, but exposure to the principle and practice makes an individual accountable for the personal choice to be or not be respectful.
 Standing your ground integrates the processes of teaching, practicing and making someone accountable.

 The offender may reflect on the importance of respect in his or her life: